mynhinguyentruong/nodejs-practice/README.md

   }`
 - Now you can test it out by adding the slug as endpoint at `http://localhost:${PORT}/:slug`

-### For Discussion
+### Discussion

-If you have time, please run through these questions for discussion.
-They don't necessarily need to be implemented (though if you really want to, and have time, go for it).

-- How might you track link opens?
+- How might we track link opens?
+  Well, one way to track is to update when a user access our endpoint with slug and update it in the Database, this has been implemented in the codebase.
+Alternatively, we can use a URL tracking tool like Google Analytics or Matomo to track link clicks and user behavior on your website.
 - We will likely be used by spammers.
-How might you prevent the use of our link shortener for spam?
+How might we prevent the use of our link shortener for spam?
+  To prevent the use of your link shortener for spam, you can implement several measures such as:
+  * CAPTCHA: Implementing a captcha or other verification mechanism to ensure that users are not bots.
+  * Manual approval process: Implementing a manual approval process for all links before they are shortened and made public.
+  * Rate limiting: Implementing rate limits to prevent users from generating large numbers of links in a short amount of time.
+  * User accounts: Requiring users to create accounts before generating shortened links can help prevent spam.
+User accounts can help track the activity of individual users and can also make it easier to block spam accounts.
+(To be implemented)
+* Implementing these strategies can help reduce spam, but it may not eliminate spam completely.
+Spammers can use a variety of tactics to evade detection, so it's important to stay vigilant and monitor the link shortener for signs of spam
-- How might you create authenticated or password-protected links?
+- How might we create authenticated or password-protected links?

-## Submission
+  - There are many ways, but let's use NextAuth.js as a solution.
+We will require user to login, once authenticated user can be directed to the right url
+  - First, we need Prisma Adapter,...etc -> migrate it.
+Guide available here: https://authjs.dev/reference/adapter/prisma
+  - Then get server session when making req to /api/[slug]
+  - If session is invalid, we redirect user to a login page.
+  - Else continue to forward user to the link

 ## Notes